jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostEmojiApi.md

 final String emoji = 'emoji_example'; // String | A JSON object containing a `name` field with the name of the emoji and a `creator_id` field with the id of the authenticated user.

 try {
-  final MMEmoji result = await client.emoji.createEmoji(image, emoji);
+  final MMEmoji result = await client.emoji.createEmoji(image, emoji); // returns MMEmoji instance print(result);
-  print(result);
 } catch (e) {
   print('Exception when calling MattermostEmojiApi->createEmoji: $e\n');